NedaTavakoli/ScarNet/README.md

-# ScarNet: A Novel Foundation Model for Automated Myocardial Scar Quantification
+# ScarNet: A Novel Foundation Model for Automated Myocardial Scar Quantification from LGE in Cardiac MRI

 ## Overview
 ScarNet is a deep learning model specifically designed for automated myocardial scar segmentation and quantification in Late Gadolinium Enhancement (LGE) Cardiac MRI.
 By leveraging a hybrid architecture that integrates MedSAM's Vision Transformer (ViT)-based encoder with a U-Net decoder, ScarNet achieves state-of-the-art performance in scar segmentation and quantification, significantly surpassing existing methods like MedSAM and nnU-Net.